-Cocaine, a central nervous system stimulant derived from the leaves of the coca plant, remains one of the most widely abused and powerfully addictive illicit substances on the American market.
+Cocaine, a central nervous system stimulant derived from the leaves of the coca plant, remains one of the most widely abused illicit substances on the American market.
 Much research and attention have been directed towards the devastating mental health risks associated with cocaine abuse, but perhaps due to its greater reputation as a “psychological addiction” the public is not particularly widely informed about the harm this substance can do to one’s physical health.

 The elimination half-life of cocaine is short, but during this period it has a potent effect on the way the body functions.
 Cocaine rushes to the nervous system via the bloodstream where, past the blood-brain barrier, it begins to act on the body’s system for producing and recycling dopamine.